Building an Amazing UVP

 - differentiates you and sets you apart as the best — meaningfully unique and relevant

-If your UVP really doesn’t have all that they expect, then they’re not going to respond.
-Even with good reach, a company with a poor quality UVP still isn’t going to get leads.
-Even if you have most beautiful website, a glowing, likeable team shown, testimonials, and full disclosure on all the wonderful services you offer, it’s whether you seem to be a credible, trustworthy provider who has achieved the UVP points above.
+If your UVP really doesn’t have all that they expect, then the won’t respond.
+Even if you have most beautiful website, a glowing, likeable team shown, testimonials, and full disclosure on all the wonderful services you offer, it might achieve results.
+That value offer has to be what they want.

 “Yes, it likely is your brand and UVP that’s the problem.
 Either you got it or you don’t”